The tactics behind The Athletic’s breakout success in sports subscriptions

 AM: It ties back to our focus on building for the long term and investing in talent that will grow with us.
 We like to assign incentives that give us the best chance of building a sustainable business and we think about compensation in that way.
 We give our team equity in the company and for many, we tie a portion of their comp to the performance of their team, sport, city.
 It’s a great way to share in the responsibility and success of the business.

-At the bottom of articles, you ask readers to rate each story as “Meh”, “Solid”, or “Awesome”.
+At the bottom of articles, you ask readers to rate each story as “Meh,” “Solid,” or “Awesome.”
 I wish every publisher did this.
 How do you use this data?
 How do a writer’s scores impact them?

 AM: It’s about feedback loops.
 Our writers gauge feedback when they share on Twitter.
 This is another data point.
 It helps paint a more complete picture.
 NPS alone isn’t enough of course though.
 We look at whether articles drive new subscribers, drive deep engagement, drive comments, etc. We don’t use pageviews, but we certainly use metrics.
 Usually, this results in a writer producing very different work on Day 100 than they were on Day 0.

 Explain the interaction between subscribers.
-It’s not unique to have a comments section: there are bad comments sections, good comments sections, and comments sections that go unused.
+It’s not unique to have a comments section: there are bad comments sections, good comments sections and comments sections that go unused.
 At a tactical level, how do you think about building community?

 AM: My co-founder and I met at Strava, the social network for endurance athletes.
 I ran the product team and we were obsessed with community.
 We see an incredible connection between community engagement and subscriber retention.
 The question that drives us is how can we connect users in an authentic way, how can we connect users to our staff in an authentic way, how can we connect users to athletes in an authentic way.
 We’re doing a lot of experimentation here.
 We have a distinct opportunity because of our paywall: most of the comments on The Athletic are saying substantive things.